Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Abstract

 \section{Abstract}

-This paper tackles the critical challenge of optimizing multi-modal trackers by effectively adapting the pre-trained models for RGB data.
-Existing fine-tuning paradigms oscillate between excessive freedom and over-restriction, both leading to a suboptimal plasticity-stability trade-off.
-To mitigate this dilemma, we propose a novel sensitivity-aware regularized tuning framework, which delicately refines the learning process by incorporating intrinsic parameter sensitivities.
-Through a comprehensive investigation from pre-trained to multi-modal contexts, we identify that parameters sensitive to pivotal foundational patterns and cross-domain shifts are primary drivers of this issue.
-Specifically, we first analyze the tangent space of pre-trained weights to measure and orient prior sensitivities, dedicated to preserving generalization.
-Then, we further explore transfer sensitivities during the tuning phase, emphasizing adaptability and stability.
-By incorporating these sensitivities as regularization terms, our method significantly enhances the transferability across modalities.
-Extensive experiments showcase the superior performance of the proposed method, surpassing current state-of-the-art techniques across various multi-modal tracking.
-The source code and models will be publicly available at \url{https://github.com/zhiwen-xdu/SRTrack}.
+This paper tackles the critical challenge of optimizing multi-modality trackers by effectively adapting pre-trained models for RGB data.
+Existing fine-tuning paradigms oscillate between excessive flexibility and over-restriction, both leading to suboptimal plasticity-stability trade-offs.
+To mitigate this dilemma, we propose a novel significance-regularized fine-tuning framework, which delicately refines the learning process by incorporating intrinsic parameter significance.
+Through a comprehensive investigation of the transition from pre-trained to multi-modality contexts, we identify that parameters crucial to preserving foundational patterns and managing cross-domain shifts are the primary drivers of this issue.
+Specifically, we first probe the tangent space of pre-trained weights to measure and orient prior significance, dedicated to preserving generalization.
+Subsequently, we characterize transfer significance during the fine-tuning phase, emphasizing adaptability and stability.
+By incorporating these parameter significance terms as unified regularization, our method markedly enhances transferability across modalities.
+Extensive experiments showcase the superior performance of our method, surpassing current state-of-the-art techniques across various multi-modal tracking benchmarks.
+The source code and models are publicly available at \url{https://github.com/zhiwen-xdu/SRTrack}.